Pop quiz – your systems are down, what do you do?

 Review your systems now

 How easy it is to recover your data and become operational again in the event of a disaster is going to depend on what your company does and what systems you are using.
 If your staff are using hosted desktops then you may find the recovery plan easier to formulate, as they can work from anywhere and reduce your downtime significantly.
-Some types of backup involve storing your data on a tape then manually restoring it in a new server, however, these tapes often fail.
-With cloud computing your data is held off-site, so you will reduce the time needed to manually restore backups, and eliminate the risk of losing any days of data through unreliable backup tapes.
+Some types of backups involve storing your data on a tape then manually restoring it in a new server, however, these tapes often fail.
+With cloud computing, your data is held off-site, so you will reduce the time needed to manually restore backups, and eliminate the risk of losing any days of data through unreliable backup tapes.

 A good IT disaster recovery plan will detail every step of the processes needed to recover your data, and reduce your downtime as much as possible.
-SpiderGroup can help you formulate, test, and find the gaps in your plans to get you back in business if the worst should happen.